 - Misrepresentation and/or over-promotion

 A purchase is "charged back" when a customer disputes a charge through their bank or credit provider, usually because the customer claims that the purchase was unfunded, unauthorized or fraudulent.
 Chargebacks cost ClickBank money and harm its valuable reputation as a reliable Internet retailer.
-When a vendor is the subject of a chargeback, the Vendor is assessed a fee based on the chargeback rate of the vendor account.
-The chargeback fee assessed to the Vendor is:
+When a seller is the subject of a chargeback, the seller is assessed a fee based on the chargeback rate of the seller account.
+The chargeback fee assessed to the seller is:

 - $22 if the account's chargeback rate is less than 1.0%